 2.3 Data Retention

-Data collected by Green New Deal UK will be retained only for an appropriate length of time; We have a data retention policy which sets out how long we will keep information according to the type of record.
+Data collected by Green New Deal UK will be retained only for an appropriate length of time.
 In some cases, the retention periods are governed by law, while in others we are guided by best practice and our operational needs.

 When we no longer need to retain your personal information we will ensure it is securely disposed of.